Course Information

 Do I need a kayaker?

 We find kayaks unnecessary on Lake Tahoe for swim attempts.
-Crew and swimmer alike love our skilled captains and larger, comfortable boats for navigating the course and the provided feed/support from the swim platforms.
+Crew and swimmers alike love our skilled captains and larger, comfortable boats for navigating the course and the provided feed/support from the swim platforms.

 Where can I find a kayak or kayaker?